Color The Block

 Through partnerships with organizations like the California Department of Food and Agriculture’s Community Garden Project and Worldreader’s Agricultural Literacy Program, we strive to address systemic inequities and empower individuals from diverse backgrounds to participate in our programs and initiatives.

-Similarly, the $5,000 grant from Worldreader’s Agricultural Literacy Program supports our efforts to promote agricultural literacy and education among youth and families.
+Similarly, the support from Worldreader’s Agricultural Literacy Program ensures our efforts to promote agricultural literacy and education among youth and families.
 By engaging with agricultural practices and learning about food production, we aim to empower individuals to make informed decisions about their health, nutrition, and environmental sustainability.

 Additionally, with leased space of .4 acres for our community garden, we can provide a welcoming and accessible environment for individuals of all backgrounds to come together, cultivate their own food, and engage in meaningful community-building activities.